Most annual reports are not built under ideal conditions.

 Here’s how you get through all of it without losing your report... or your mind.

-Late content is probably the most universal annual report problem there is.
-Program teams are busy.
-Leadership is traveling.
-The development director needs one more week.
-And the report is due in three.
+Late content is probably the most universal annual report headache.
+Someone’s traveling, someone else needs one more week, another team member hasn’t even started their section yet... and the report is due in three weeks.

-• And for future cycles, start the photo conversation early.
-A one-page brief to program teams before the report season asking for specific shots goes a long way toward having what you need when you need it.
+And for future cycles, start the photo conversation early.
+A one-page brief to program teams before report season, asking for specific shots, good light, horizontal framing, no logos in the background?
+It goes further than you’d think.
+Most teams just don’t know what you need until you tell them.

 Financials are almost always the last thing to arrive.
-Audits take time, leadership wants to review, and the board hasn't signed off yet.
+Audits take time, leadership wants to review, the board hasn’t signed off yet.
+It’s just the reality of the timeline.

-The practical answer is to design the financial section with placeholder numbers in the exact format the real numbers will take.
-When the finals come in, it's a swap, not a redesign.
-This saves significant time at the end of the project when everyone is already stretched thin.
+The practical move is to design the financial section with placeholder numbers in the exact format the real data will take.
+When the finals come in, it’s a swap, not a redesign.
+That distinction matters a lot in the final week when everyone is already stretched thin.

 This is the one that turns a good report into a committee document.

-The fix isn't better feedback management, but earlier alignment.
-Before the first draft goes out, get the room to agree on one thing: who is this report primarily for, and what do we need them to believe when they close it?
-That single decision becomes the filter for every piece of feedback that follows.
+Before the first draft goes out, get the room to agree on two simple things: who is this report primarily for, and what do we need them to believe when they close it?
+That single question becomes the filter for every piece of feedback that follows.

 Get The Annual Report Checkpoint